 You can get wax in different forms – paste, rubbing form, spray, and liquid.
 Depending on your time, you choose the wax form.
 A synthetic wax is the ideal option.

 You might be a little confused with the type of wax that you should use on your car.
 We have also noticed there are a lot of misconceptions regarding this topic.
 Today, we are here to bust them all.
 Also, if you think that spray wax and paste wax are the same things, you are probably wrong.
 To differ them from each other you will probably need a little knowledge of car cleaning products.
 By the end of this discussion, you will be clear about which type of wax you should go with in order to make your car look better than it already does.

 What is Spray Wax?

 As the name suggests, these type of waxes come in a spray bottle.
 It is liquid (obviously) but is used to offer a thin layer of a waxy protective coating over the car.
 Generally, these types of wax for cars are unscented and white.
 For applying these on your car, you won’t need a thick applicator.
 Additionally, even if the amount of the wax is less, it will still be sufficient.
 That is because the thin layer of wax will spread uniformly, and even less will be more.
 It is like spray painting.
 So you will also realize that the time you spend in waxing your car will be reduced.
 One more advantage of using spray wax over other types of car waxes is that they are very cost-effective and can last long if applied correctly.
-If you wish you can also directly spray it on an MF cloth and then spread it onto your car’s exterior.
+If you wish you can also directly spray it on an Microfiber cloth and then spread it onto your car’s exterior.
 Also, if you apply it in a thin layer, it will turn out to be better.

 You should pick spray wax if –